 So, what are Shopify Functions?

-They’re Shopify’s new way to let you customize things like discounts, shipping rates, and payment methods without touching the core code.
-Functions are built to work with Shopify’s updated checkout and use modern development tools that are easier to maintain, more secure, and faster to run.
+They are the new way to customize features such as discounts, shipping rates, and payment methods in Shopify without touching the core code.
+Functions are built to work with the updated checkout of Shopify and use modern development tools that are easier to maintain, more secure, and faster to run.

 To help you see the difference more clearly, here’s a quick side-by-side comparison of Shopify Scripts and Shopify Functions.